 This is the easy part, I have a flat griddle plate on my bbq which I use to grill the octopus.
+Technically, I am making Griddled Octopus.
 The cast iron grill is spaced too far apart for these ingredients, so it’s done on a griddle plate.
-If you don’t have that, you can use a cast iron griddle pan on the stove, just heat it up as hot as you can before adding the octopus.
+All Australian bbqs are sold with ½ a grill plate and the other ½ a griddle plate, so it's a common way to bbq here.
+If you don’t have a griddle or flat plate, you can use a cast iron griddle pan on the stove, just heat it up as hot as you can, before adding the octopus.

 I throw all the marinated ingredients in together to be cooked at the same time.
 As the chorizo releases its fragrant smokey oils, all the ingredients grill together in the rich, smoky and spicy flavor.
 The cooking time for the octopus and chorizo is the same, as long as you don’t cut the chorizo too thinly.
 I chop them up into about 1” pieces.
 The main thing is to ensure the octopus is cooked properly, and if the chorizo is a bit crispy, that’s ok, it just adds more flavor.

 How long do you grill octopus?
 I recommend for about 5-10 minutes until the octopus is ready.
 It really does depend on the heat of your bbq or stovetop griddle pan.